 Integrated Health Sciences Facility Core (IHSFC): The IHSFC, led by Elaine Symanski, PhD and Philip Lupo, PhD, provides access to expertise and capabilities to foster translational studies (basic sciences into clinical and population studies) that can ultimately be disseminated to the community.
 IHSFC resources available to GC-CPEH investigators are:

 Population and Clinical Science (Navigators: Michael Scheurer, PhD, George Delclos, PhD, Winnie Hamilton, PhD, Lance Hallberg, PhD, and Philip Lupo, PhD).Services offered include consultation, designing and conducting population and clinic-based investigations of the impact of environmental exposures on human health:

 Harvard NIEHS Center for Environmental Health

-Transdisciplinary Center on Health Effects of Early Environmental Exposures
+formerly the Transdisciplinary Center on Health Effects of Early Environmental Exposures